the4thdoctor/pg_chameleon/README.rst

 Platform and versions
 ****************************

-The library is being developed on Linux Slackware 14.2 with python 2.7 and python 3.6.
+The tool is developed using Linux Slackware 14.2 with python 2.7 and python 3.6.

 The databases source and target are tested on FreeBSD 11.0